Updated: November 25, 2023

-One of the most popular queries that drives traffic to this site is whether René Lacoste was black or not?
-Before 2016, when an internet meme surfaced claiming that he was Black due to his mother having Jamaican ancestry, this query was nonexistent.
-It is generally agreed that this claim is incorrect, but numerous posts on social media, like this one, keep the rumors alive.
+One of the most popular queries that drives traffic to this site is whether René Lacoste was black or was Rene Lacoste a black man?
+Before 2016, when an internet meme surfaced claiming that he was Black due to his mother having Jamaican ancestry, this query was nonexistent and drove no traffic to this site.
+It is generally agreed that this claim is incorrect, but numerous posts on social media keep the rumors of René’s African ancestry alive.

-In conclusion, the evidence for René Lacoste being Black is essentially non-existent.
+In conclusion, the evidence for René Lacoste being a Black man is essentially non-existent.